 The Status Quo treatment (removal of 5 trees per acre [tpa]) did not yield nearly as much timber as Fuel tx (51 tpa) and Fuel tx+gaps (52 tpa).
 Yield increases resulted from more trees being removed, and not from bigger trees being removed.
 Given the differences in assumed net revenue rates, the assumed net was about ten times higher in the Fuel tx+gap compared to the Status Quo.
 The increased yield from the increased fuel treatment costs in the more heavily treated plots more than offsets the cost of the treatments, which suggests potential for economic sustainability.

-Dr. York also provided a presentation entitled “TITLE” on this research to the Forest Practice Committee at its March 8, 2023 meeting.
-SUMMARY OF RESULTS AND OR IMPLICATIONS FOR THE FPRs?
+Dr. York also provided a presentation entitled “Fuel treatment alternatives in riparian zones of the Sierra Nevada” on this research to the Forest Practice Committee at its March 8, 2023 meeting (York 2023b).
 A peer-reviewed publication is expected from this research in 2024, and the PI is considering plans for Phase 2 with the hopes of informing policy and regulatory development.
 A final project report is expected in 2024, and Members Coe and Nannizzi volunteered at the February 16, 2023 meeting to develop a CRA for this project to be presented in 2023.
 Member Coe noted at the August 2, 2023 meeting that the CRA would be presented at the next EMC meeting, although this was delayed to 2024 due to time conflicts with a field tour.

 EMC-2017-007: The Life Cycle of Dead Trees and Implications for Management